TeamupCom/tinymce/readme-for-teamup.md

     - File package.json: Update dependeny on tinymce to the latest commit.

 9. Update dependency of Teamup Calendar on tinymce
-   > npm update tinymce
-   > npm shrinkwrap
+   > yarn install
-   Then commit changes.
+   > Then commit changes.

-10. Build Teamup Calendar with latest TinyMCE instance
-    > composer publish

-11. Inform other users to update to dependency on tinymce:
-    > npm install tinymce

 Useful
 ---------------------------------------